What are Payment Terms? A Useful Guide for Businesses

 Globalization and the internet have enabled businesses to sell products (and sometimes services) all over the world.
 This isn’t an issue when a global company sells in local currency and its customers pay in the same medium of exchange.
 Things get more complicated when a supplier provides goods in one currency, such as USD, but its buyers hail from all over the world.
 In this case, buyers will need to buy USD to pay the supplier.
 Depending on the exchange rate and its fluctuations, the payment may not be equal to the value of the goods or services purchased.

 For instance, a Canadian company that buys products or services worth $1,000 in the U.S.needs to buy USD to pay the invoice.
 If the exchange rate between U.S. and Canadian dollars changes between the invoice date and the payment date, the company may pay more or less than what it would have paid on the invoice date.
-In the example below, a buyer that needs to pay a USD $1,000 invoice will pay CAD $10 more if the exchange rate goes up, or CAD $30 less if the rate goes down.
+In the example below, a buyer that needs to pay a $1,000 USD invoice will pay CAD $60 more if the exchange rate moves against them, or CAD $20 less if the rate shifts in their favor.

 Invoice amount: $1,000 USD